 AJAX.
 It is a tool with the help of which we launch a single-page app.
 AJAX stands for asynchronous JS and XML.
 Due to this tool, when you request content on a SPA, the data between the website and server data reloads without visible notice.

 Back-end.
 The server-side language should be selected based on the project requirements.
 Or, if there are no such, based on the one, engineers find the most appropriate to work with.
-However, you can always choose Node.js as it belongs to the JS family and, this way, it becomes convenient to deploy the app using the same JS tools on both front-end and back-end.
+However, you can always choose Node.js as it belongs to the JS family, and, this way, it becomes convenient to deploy the app using the same JS tools on both the front-end and back-end.

 Database.
-This option is flexible and you can choose among the databases you have worked or are familiar with.
+This option is flexible and you can choose among the databases you have worked with or are familiar with.